salesforcecli/plugin-dev/messages/plugin.generator.md

 # question.internal

-Are you building a plugin for an internal Salesforce team
+Are you building a plugin for an internal Salesforce team?

 # question.internal.name

-Name (must start with plugin-)
+What's your plugin name?
+(Internal plugins must start with "plugin-", such as "plugin-commerce"):

 # question.external.name

-Name
+What's your plugin name?

 # error.InvalidName

-Name must start with plugin- and be lowercase
+The name must start with "plugin-" and be lowercase.

 # question.description

-Description
+Enter a robust description for your plugin:

 # question.author

-Author
+Who is the author of the plugin?

 # question.code-coverage

-What % code coverage do you want to enforce
+What % code coverage do you want to enforce?

 # question.hooks

-Which commands do you plan to extend
+Which existing "sf" commands do you plan to extend?